Nano-AI Convergence

 12:00Session 2.
 AI for nanomaterials discovery

-NSF Co-Chair: Dmitry Golovaty, DMS/Applied Mathematics;
+NSF Co-Chair: Dmitry Golovaty, bio, DMS/Applied Mathematics;

 Academic Co-Chair: Cate Brinson, abstract/bio, Duke University